 - Parking at the Summit Snow lot was abundant and free in the summer.
 We didn’t have any issues securing a spot.
 Current parking information can be found here.

-- This hike is not at the Bear Mountain portion of the Big Bear Mountain Ski Resort, but rather at the Snow Summit Ski Resort.
-We went to the Big Bear Mountain area first and found it closed during the summer.
-The two resorts aren’t far apart, so make sure you go to the correct location.
+- This hike is not at the Bear Mountain portion of the Big Bear Mountain Resorts, but rather at the Snow Summit area.
+We went to the Bear Mountain area first and found it closed during the summer.
+The mountains aren’t far apart, so make sure you go to the correct location.

 - There was a heat wave in the area during our hike and there are quite a few areas on the trail that aren’t covered in shade.
 Be sure to bring adequate water on the hike.

 - There were some bugs on the trail, but not enough to warrant bug spray while we were there.

 Frequently asked questions about the Bobsled Hiking Trail